smtilson/pp2-quiz-project/README.md

 - [Credits and Outside Sources](#credits)

 ## Introduction <a name="intro"></a>
+"

 ## Design Planes <a name="planes"></a>

 ## Features <a name="features"></a>

 ### User stories
-As a user, I type an answer and hit enter
+As a user, I type an (in)correct answer and push the enter key/click the button with the mouse.

+As a user, I click the "Let's Go" button on the landing page.

+As a user, I click the left arrow button on the game page.

-As a user, I type an answer and click the button
+As a user, I click the right arrow button on the game page.

 ## Testing <a name="testing"></a>